inclusionAI/Falcon/README.md

-# Text2SQLBench
+# FalCon - Text2SQL Benchmark

-**Text2SQLBench** is a continuously-evolving, high-quality benchmark for natural-language-to-SQL (NL2SQL) systems.
+**FalCon** is a continuously-evolving, high-quality benchmark for natural-language-to-SQL (NL2SQL) systems.
 The benchmark is designed to stress-test models under **complex, cross-domain analytical scenarios** with a special focus on:

 * SQL-computational difficulties – multi-table joins, nested CTEs, window functions, ranking, type casting, regular-expression filters …